shihwesley/SubscriptionSplitter/README.md

 <p>Have you ever wanted to sign up for a subscription service, but couldn't afford it?
 If so, you certainly aren't alone.
 Our service makes utlizing these sometimes costly services much more attainable; through the facilitation of "subscription sharing".
-Depending on the app, costs could be shared by groups of people from 2 to unlimited. </p>
+Depending on the app, costs could be shared by groups of people from 2 to unlimited.
+Services offered include: <i> Spotify, HBO Now!, iHeartRadio,YouTubeTV,CrunchyRoll, Chegg </i></p>

   <p>  Furthermore, our credential system ensures our users that the people whom they're sharing
 subscriptions with are trustworthy and not frauds.
 Users are reviewed on a scale similar to yelp;